Effective Date: July 26, 2023

 We take our commitment to Student privacy very seriously.
 This Section describes how we process the personal information processed from a K-12 Student when that Student participates in Scholastic League competition as a member of an official Scholastic League School team (“Student Data”).
 In order to be considered a verified Student athlete, the player must have a school email address on file and be verified as a member of the team by the School admin user with authority over the School team (“Coach”).
 This Section does not apply to college or university users nor to K-12-aged users associated with unofficial school teams, club teams or unverified teams.
 Similarly, information associated with a student’s personal account and use of the Service outside of the Scholastic League (including, for example, for club play) will not be considered “Student Data.”

 Student Data privacy principles.
 We are committed to the following principles to protect Student Data:

-- We do not use or disclose Student Data for targeted advertising purposes.
-While we do permit third party advertising partners to operate on our Service for the purpose of retargeting, analytics and attribution services, we disable third party ad networks when a student users logs into an account on the Service.
+- We do not process Student Data for targeted advertising purposes.
+While we do permit third-party advertising partners to operate on our Service for the purpose of retargeting, analytics and attribution services, we take steps to disable third party ad networks from processing information for targeted advertising purposes within the Scholastic League portions of the Service.

-- We do not build a personal profile of a student other than in furtherance of the School’s use of the Service (for example, athlete profiles and player history are created and displayed as part of the esports competition statistics and history), or as authorized by a Student or parent, for example, if a student transfers information to a personal account.
+- We do not build a personal profile of a Student other than in furtherance of the School’s use of the Service (for example, athlete profiles and player history are created and displayed as part of the esports competition statistics and history), or as authorized by a Student or parent, for example, if a student transfers information to a personal account.

 - We maintain a comprehensive data security program designed to protect the types of Student Data maintained by the Service.